panchamipammi123-maker/oaqpj-final-project-emb-ai/README.md

-# emotion-detector
-Emotion Detector using Watson NLP and Flask
+# Final Project: Emotion Detector using Watson NLP and Flask